briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     local government and is operating the commercial motor vehicle for the purpose of removing snow or ice from a roadway by plowing, sanding, or salting, but only if either the employee who holds a commercial driver's license issued under Ohio R.C.
-Chapter 4506 and ordinarily operates a commercial motor vehicle for these purposes is unable to operate the vehicle, or the employing eligible unit of local government determines that a snow or ice emergency exists that requires additional assistance;
+[Chapter 4506][ORC Chapter 4506] and ordinarily operates a commercial motor vehicle for these purposes is unable to operate the vehicle, or the employing eligible unit of local government determines that a snow or ice emergency exists that requires additional assistance;

     6. _(6)_ A vehicle operated for military purposes by any member or uniformed employee of the armed forces of the United States or their reserve